William Chambers (publisher): Greyfriars Bobby

-In 1867, in his capacity as Lord Provost of Edinburgh, William Chambers (who was also a director of the Scottish Society for the Prevention of Cruelty to Animals), granted a dog licence to Greyfriars Bobby's licence paids for by public subscription and paid for a customised dog collar, now in the Museum of Edinburgh.
+In 1867, in his capacity as Lord Provost of Edinburgh, William Chambers (who was also a director of the Scottish Society for the Prevention of Cruelty to Animals), granted a dog licence to Greyfriars Bobby, paying for the licence and for a customised dog collar, now in the Museum of Edinburgh, himself.

 Memorials

-A memorial stained glass window was erected in the centre of the north aisle of St Giles Cathedral in his memory.
-A smaller window to his brother Robert stands to its side.

 In 1891 a statue of Chambers, by local sculptor John Rhind was placed in the centre of Chambers Street.
 This has low-relief copper panels on the base by William Shirreffs.
-The statue was relocated in 2020 as part of a relancaping exercise on Chambers Street, increasing paved area outside the National Museum of Scotland.
+The statue was relocated in 2020 as part of a relandscaping exercise on Chambers Street, increasing paved area outside the National Museum of Scotland.

 W. & R. Chambers

 In the beginning of 1832 William Chambers started a weekly publication under the title of Chambers's Edinburgh Journal, (known since 1854 as Chambers's Journal of Literature, Science and Arts), which speedily attained a large circulation (84,000), and to which his younger brother Robert Chambers was at first only a contributor.
 After fourteen issues had appeared, Robert became associated with his brother as joint editor, and his collaboration may have contributed more than anything else to the success of the Journal.
 From September 1832 the two brothers formed the book publishing firm of W. & R. Chambers Publishers.
 This was originally located at 19 Waterloo Place at the east end of Princes Street.

 In the mid-19th century they moved to a large premises at 339 High Street on the Royal Mile.
 It lay between Warriston Close and Roxburgh Close.
 Their premises was acquired in the 1930s by the City Chambers to build an extension to the chambers.

 The firm would eventually become part of Chambers Harrap Publishers in the late 20th century.

 Among the other numerous works of which Robert was in whole or in part the author, the Biographical Dictionary of Eminent Scotsmen (4 vols., Glasgow, 1832–1835), the Cyclopædia of English Literature (1844), the Life and Works of Robert Burns (4 vols., 1851), Ancient Sea Margins (1848), the Domestic Annals of Scotland (1859–1861) and the Book of Days (2 vols., 1862–1864) were the most important.